Skip to Content

 Danny Meyer

-5. Fontana dell’Acqua Paola
+7. Fontana dell’Acqua Paola

-A stroll along the walking path brought me to the Fontana dell’Acqua Paola, a charming fountain known for its significance and unique design.
+A stroll along the walking path brought me to the Fontana dell’Acqua Paola, a charming fountain known for its significance and unique Italian design.
 Commissioned by Pope Paul V in the late 17th century, this Baroque fountain is not just a visual delight but also offers a tranquil ambiance.
 I was fortunate to be there during the summer when the fountain’s waters danced to the tune of enchanting jazz concerts that are occasionally held nearby.
 It’s a perfect place to pause and savor the beauty of Rome.

-6. Manfredi Lighthouse
+8. Manfredi Lighthouse

 Manfredi lighthouse Photo by Notafly

-See Also Best of Rome
+See Also Best of Rome: 31 Treasures of the Capital

-7. Church of San Pietro in Montorio
+9. Church of San Pietro in Montorio

 San Pietro in Montorio Photo by Peter1936F